cse112-sp20/Clubhouse-Dungeons/docs/Repository_Structure.md

 ## test
 Contains all source code for testing our project.
 This includes all our jest and puppeteer tests and two example test files(`test.example.js` and `puppeteer.example.js`) to demonstrate how Jest and Puppeteer tests work.

+### Structure
+We separate our tests by typs, unit tests and end-to-end puppeteer tests.

+Unit tests can be found in the `/test/unit/` directory.

+End-to-end puppeteer tests can be found in the `/test/puppeteer/` directory.

 ## docs
 Contains all markdown documents that appear in our Github Wiki.